MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-ifilesourcefilter.md

 ---
 UID: NN:strmif.IFileSourceFilter
 title: IFileSourceFilter (strmif.h)
-description: The IFileSourceFilter interface is exposed by source filters to set the file name and media type of the media file that they are to render.
+description: The IFileSourceFilter interface is exposed by source filters to set the file name and media type of the media file that they are to render.helpviewer_keywords: ["IFileSourceFilter","IFileSourceFilter interface [DirectShow]","IFileSourceFilter interface [DirectShow]","described","IFileSourceFilterInterface","dshow.ifilesourcefilter","strmif/IFileSourceFilter"]
 old-location: dshow\ifilesourcefilter.htm
 tech.root: DirectShow
 ms.assetid: ad70fddb-4fc9-4010-a469-9a8ca4b47379